zackmore/RPi-mbox/README.md

 # Raspberry Pi's Music Box

-A web based MusicBox controller, specifically for running on a server of LAN environment.
+A web based MusicBox controller, especially adapted for running on a server of LAN environment.

 ## Requirement